garreeoke/xp-bucket-demo/README.md

 * One S3 bucket
 * Ownership preferences on the S3 bucket
 * A new role, policy and role policy attachment

+## Notes
+Each folder can be run and there should be no naming conflicts.